top of page

 Can I remain anonymous when I file a complaint about animal cruelty?

 If we have further questions about the complaint you submit (such as a more precise location of where the cruelty/neglect/abandonment is occurring) and we cannot get a hold of you, the animal(s) may suffer longer.
-Please be assured that complainant information is not readily released by our Humane Agent, and every measure will be taken to ensure confidentiality.
+Please be assured that complainant information is not readily released by our Humane Agents, and every measure will be taken to ensure confidentiality.

 Will I be notified or updated about the status of the complaint I filed?